GDPR – COMPLIANT

 Mobile.
 We may, from time to time, offer certain location or pinpoint based services, such as location assisted navigation instruction.
 If you elect to use such location-based services, we must periodically receive your location in order to provide such location-based services to you.
 By using the location-based services, you authorise us to: (i) locate your hardware; (ii) record, compile and display your location; and (iii) publish your location to third parties designated by you by means of location publication controls available within the applications (for example, settings, user preferences).
 As part of the location-based services, we may also collect and store certain information about the users who elect to use such location-based services, such as a device ID.
 This information will be used to provide you the location-based services.
 We may use third-party providers to help provide such location-based services through mobile systems and we may make information available to such providers to enable them to provide their location-based services, provided that such third party providers may use the information only in accordance with this Policy.

-LiveRamp Inc. and Verizon Media.
-When you use our website, we share information that we collect from you, such as your email (in hashed form), IP address or information about your browser or operating system, with our partners/service providers, LiveRamp Inc. and Verizon Media.
-LiveRamp and Verizon Media returns an online identification code that we may store in our first-party cookie for our use in online and cross-channel advertising and it may be shared with advertising companies to enable interest-based and targeted advertising.
-To opt out of this use, please visit https://optout.liveramp.com/opt_out or https://optout.networkadvertising.org/optout/email?c=1.
+LiveRamp Inc., Neustar and Verizon Media.
+We use third parties to serve advertisements on our site.
+In order to do this, we share pseudonymized information, including a hashed version of information that we collect from you directly (such as email or phone number), third party IDs (such as mobile advertising IDs or other IDs assigned by third parties), IP addresses, and/or information about your browser or operating system with our third party providers, LiveRamp Inc., Neustar Information Services and Verizon Media.
+LiveRamp and Verizon Media return an online identification code that we may store in our first-party cookie for our use in online and cross-channel advertising and it may be shared with advertising companies to enable interest-based and targeted advertising.
+To opt out of this use, please click here: LiveRamp Opt Out or Network Advertising Initiative Consumer Choice.

 8. USING YOUR PERSONAL DATA